The Nolan Historical Children’s Literature Collection

 The Aquinas Memorial Lectures date back to the 1940s.
 In March 1944, eleven years after the opening of the Aquinas Library, the inaugural Aquinas Lecture, entitled "Aquinas and Modern Practices of Interest Taking", was delivered by Mr John P. Kelly in the rooms of the Aquinas Library with the Chief Justice of Queensland, Sir William Webb, as Chairman.
 From then until 1950 an Aquinas Lecture was delivered each year.
 A new series of the Aquinas Memorial Lectures was established in 1979 by the Aquinas Library and continued by the Australian Catholic University McAuley Campus.
 The lecture series was originally published by Aquinas Press in Brisbane, the Aquinas Library from 1979 and then continued by the Australian Catholic University, McCauley Campus.

-St Pauls collection
+St Paul's Theological College collection

-The Quinn Collection, currently housed at ACU library in Brisbane, has approximately 1200 items in the glass cases.
+The Quinn collection, currently housed at ACU library in Brisbane, has approximately 1200 items in the glass cases.
 Some are individual items, others are multivolume sets.
 Many are in foreign languages, including Latin and German.
 The collection originated as the personal library of James Quinn (1819-1881), the first Bishop of Brisbane.
 Many of the items were brought out from Ireland in the late 1850’s when he was appointed Bishop but the collection continued to grow after his arrival in Brisbane.
 This collection is not available for loan but may be viewed in the Library by prior arrangement.